bjf5679/georelief_h3i/README.md

 # georelief_h3i
-Repo for GeoRelief's H3I proposal
+Repository containing code for GeoRelief's H3I proposal for developing a geovisual analytics solution to direct Covid-19 funding resources to areas in need.